ARTIST-Association/ARTIST/docs/tutorial_distributed_raytracing.rst

 Distributed Raytracing
 ----------------------

-Now we are almost ready to star the distributed raytracing, however we need to first set the resolution of the generated bitmap, and also create a tensor to store the final result:
+Now we are almost ready to start the distributed raytracing, however we need to first set the resolution of the generated bitmap, and also create a tensor to store the final result:

 .. code-block::